How to avoid getting blowback at mussel rock.

 Every time you fly mussel rock you should be checking at least these 3 wind meters.
 The SF buoy, the one at Sharp Park and the one at Funston.
 If Funston or Sharp Park are close to or above 20 consider the risk high regardless of what the wind is doing at Mussel rock.

-If you see shiny patches on the water close to the shore, and the surface texture further out is darker with white caps of any size, consider the blowback risk high, again regardless of what the wind is doing at mr.
+If you see shiny patches on the water close to the shore, and the surface texture further out is darker with white caps of any size, consider the blowback risk high, again regardless of what the wind is doing at mussel rock.

 If the wind is 15+ at Walker or lemming blowback potential is high.

-If there are whitecaps all the way to the shore, the risk is obviously high.
+If there are whitecaps all the way to the shore, the risk is high.

 Wind coming directly from the west in any of the above conditions increases the danger of being blown back.